subodhwork21/velvety/README.md

 My role in this project was to implement the front-end development based on a design sourced online.
 The goal was to translate the design into a clean, responsive, and visually appealing interface.
 The content is presented seamlessly on one page, offering users a smooth and enjoyable browsing experience.

+### Design Reference

+The design used in this project was sourced from a publicly available Figma file and does not belong to me.
+You can find the original design [here](https://github.com/subodhwork21/velvety).

 ## Features

 - **Single-Page Design**: All content is presented on a single page for a streamlined and efficient user experience.